dinde451/jarr.d1/Jarulfs_Guide.md

 Dungeon levels

-In single player you can only enter the church when you start a new game.
-To access the other dungeons you have to work you way down through the dungeon levels before the entrances to the catacombs, caves, and hell open up.
-In Hellfire, the game will remember when an area has been opened up, and thus it will be open even if you restart a game.
+In single player you can only enter the Church when you start a new game.
+To access the other dungeons you have to work you way down through the dungeon levels before the entrances to the Catacombs, Caves, and Hell open up.
+In Hellfire, the game will remember when an area has been opened up, and thus it will be open even if you start a new game.

 In multi player, all areas are accessible from town right away, but you can go down into them only if you have reached a certain character